aptos-foundation/AIPs/aips/resource_groups.md

 From a storage perspective, a resource group is stored as a BCS-encoded `BTreeMap<StructTag, BCS encoded MoveValue>`, where a `StructTag` is a known structure in Move of the form: `{ account: Address, module_name: String, struct_name: String }`.
 Whereas, a typical resource is stored as a `BCS encoded MoveValue`.

+Resource groups introduce a new storage access path: `ResourceGroup` to distinguish from existing access paths.
+This provides a cleaner interface and segration of different types of storage.
+This becomes advantageous to indexers and other direct readers of storage that can now parse storage without inspecting module metadata.

 At read time, a resource must be checked to see if that resource is part of a resource group by reading the associated metadata with a resource.
 If it is, the data is read from the resource group’s `StructTag` instead.

 At write time, an element of a resource group must be appropriately updated into a resource group by determining the delta the resource group as a result of the write operation.
 This results in the handful of possibilities: